kienmatu/gatsby-post-cli/readme.md

 For creating new post easier

-##### Project structure should be:
+##### Default project structure should be:

 ```
 |-- /content
-    |-- /pages
     |-- /posts
 ```

+After the first run, edit the config at **gatsby-tool-cli.json**

-New post will be placed at: /posts/yyyy-mm-dd-title-slug
+New post will be placed at: /{{postsFolder}}/yyyy-mm-dd-title-slug

 ### Command:

 ```
 gtc-new : create new post
 ```

+Run the command above first time to init the config file, then edit it.